Xilinx/Vitis-AI/alveo/README.md

-This directory containes examples for running DPU-v1 on Alveo platform. **DPU-v1**  is High Performance CNN processing engine designed for Xilinx Alveo U200 and U250 platforms.
+This directory containes examples for running Xilinx DPU-v1 on Alveo platform. **DPU-v1**  is High Performance CNN processing engine designed for Xilinx Alveo-u200 and Alveo-u250 platforms.
 DPU-v1 was released as xDNNv3 as part of *ml-suite*.
 With **Vitis-AI**, Xilinx has integrated all the edge and cloud solutions under an unified API and toolset.

 **Learn More:** [DPU-v1 Overview][]